Skip to product information

 • If you are under 45 years old and obtain a persistently elevated FSH level as described above you should seek medical advice, especially if you are trying to conceive.

-What is a menopause test kit and do they work?
+What is a menopause and peri-menopuase test kit and how do they work?

 Home menopause test kits are designed to measure hormone levels, typically follicle-stimulating hormone (FSH) in a woman's urine.
 These FSH tests can provide an indication of whether a woman is approaching menopause or has already entered menopause.
 However, the accuracy and reliability of these at home menopause tests can vary.

-Some factors to consider regarding the efficacy of menopause test kits include:
+Some factors to consider regarding the efficacy of these urine FSH test kits to detect peri-menopause and menopause include:

 3. Variability: Hormone levels can fluctuate, so a single test may not always provide a definitive answer.
 Repeat testing over time may be necessary for a clearer picture.
 A persistently elevated FSH level in the urine can be an indication of perimenopause or menopause.